Crane1195/GCCPCB/code/GCCPCB-v1.203/README.md

 https://github.com/dmadison/NintendoExtensionCtrl

 If this is the first time you have used these libraries, press Clone or download, and press Download ZIP on these repos.
-The Nintendo library and the Extension controller library are in the form they need to be in, but the joystick library is not.

 ![image](https://i.imgur.com/qxkgcJC.png)

-Extract the Joystick folder out of the ArduinoJoystickLibrary-master ZIP file, and then ZIP the Joystick folder.
-You should have a Joystick.zip file, that contains the Joystick folder, that contains a src folder, an examples folder, and a file named library.properties.

 Download GCCPCB-vX.Y.ino from the latest release here https://github.com/Crane1195/GCCPCB/releases.
 Make a folder with the same name as the file (GCCPCB-vX.Y) and put the .ino file in this folder.
 Place the newly created Joystick.zip file, as well as the Nintendo-master.zip file in this folder as well.